Big Red Book

 And the memoirs also show him being accepted into city life at a time when men from other parts of the world were far from a common sight.

-He played golf at Sitwell Park, in Rotherham, drank in the Three Merry Lads pub in Fulwood, and regularly took Evelyn to the city's cinemas.
+He played golf at Sitwell Park in Rotherham, drank in the Three Merry Lads pub in Fulwood, and regularly took Evelyn to the city's cinemas.

 The friends he made here would remain for life.
-In 1962, When Tom Breaks appeared on BBC TV show This Is Your Life, Bertram was flown to London to appear as a special guest.
+In 1962, When Tom Breaks appeared on the BBC TV show This Is Your Life, Bertram was flown to London to appear as a special guest.

 By that time, of course, Sheffield was but a memory for him.